 What is Preservation Rhinoplasty?
+Definition and overview

-Preservation rhinoplasty differs from traditional rhinoplasty in that it focuses on preserving as much of the existing structure as possible during surgery.
+Preservation rhinoplasty surgery differs from traditional rhinoplasty in that it focuses on preserving as much of the existing structure as possible during surgery.
 It involves various techniques such as the push down or let down techniques to treat the hump (known as the dorsal hump) on the bridge of the nose.

 The nose tip can also be changed using these techniques whereby instead of removing cartilage the cartilage is reshaped and repositioned with stitches.